 Most students hold the perception that community colleges do not require entrance exams.
-However, more and more students are surprised to learn that they must complete enrollment exams before they attend a community college class!
+However, more and more students are surprised to learn that they must complete enrollment exams before they attend a community college class.

 What are Enrollment Exams?

 Enrollment exams are basic skills or subject tests implemented to determine a student’s incoming knowledge in each content area.
 For example, at Queensborough Community College (QCC), located in Bayside, New York, all students must be completely proficient in specific areas of reading, writing, and math.
 To guide students, QCC has a specialized campus Testing Services Center.
 Here, the administrators of QCC allow students to partake in three different types of tests: placement exams for new freshmen, exit exams for students completing remediation programs, and proficiency exams that are required for graduation.

 In addition to QCC, Harford Community College (HCC), located in Bel Air, Maryland, also requires a mandatory enrollment exam.
-Any student seeking to pursue an HCC degree or certificate must first have their basic skills assessed in the areas of reading, writing, and math.
+Any student seeking to pursue an HCC degree or certificate must first have their basic skills assessed in reading, writing, and math.
 While this is required of most students, there are a few exceptions.
 According to HCC, students who have already earned a college degree or students who have previously earned high SAT or ACT scores in the past two years do not need to take the basic enrollment exams.

-Benefits to Enrollment Exams
+Benefits of Enrollment Exams

 Although taking the time to be tested may sound like a hassle, there is actually an array of benefits for students.
 Foremost, community colleges with enrollment exams are more actively prepared to help each individual student find his or her best class level and pace.
 Without these assessments, many community college students may feel that they are misplaced in various courses or class levels.
-Additionally, enrollment exams help struggling students identify their weaknesses early in their academic career.
+Additionally, enrollment exams help struggling students identify their weaknesses early in their academic careers.
 With this awareness, schools can step in to provide struggling students with early intervention strategies, resources, and programs.